Death and Taxes

 For those of us who live in the United States, it’s tax season, meaning we have to rummage through our tax documents and receipts to prepare for filing; deadline is April 17th for those who have yet to do so.

-If you haven’t already, you can file for free through the IRS website, Turbotax (if you make or colleges tend to have free tax preparation help as there are students that need experience who are willing to provide the service pro-bono.
+If you haven’t already, you can file for free through the IRS website, Turbotax.
+Another option are colleges; they have free tax preparation help as there are finance/ accounting students that need experience who are willing to provide tax services pro-bono.
 If you own a business or real estate, your ability to deduct from your taxes will be significantly more than if you were not an entrepreneur.

-If you haven’t already maxed out your Roth IRA for 2017, you can still contribute until April 17th (Motley fool got this information incorrect for some odd reason).
-Whether it be your Traditional IRA (pre-taxed income investment or Roth IRA (post-tax investment), it is worth considering this as an option.
+If you haven’t already maxed out your Roth IRA for 2017, you can still contribute until April 17th.
+Whether it be your Traditional IRA (pre-taxed income investment or Roth IRA (post-tax investment), it is worth considering these investment options.

 What are your thoughts on having a strong core belief in life?
 How have you been stewarding your finances in order that you aren’t paying so much in taxes?